 Another reason that radiant barrier insulation is superior to traditional blown-in insulation is the difference in how much it requires to produce the desired result.
 One sheet of radiant barrier insulation is equivalent to 9 outwards feet of blown-in insulation.
 That means it would require 9 feet of blown-in insulation, stretching outward from the interior of the roof, to produce the same results as a sheet of radiant barrier insulation covering the same area.
 Not only does radiant barrier provide more effective insulation than blown-in insulation, but it also saves space in the attic so you can utilize more space for storage or anything else that you’d like to do with your attic.

-Looking at the brass tacks, radiant barrier insulation is the future of insulation technology.
+Looking at the fundamentals, radiant barrier insulation is the future of insulation technology.
 There’s no question that a radiant barrier is more effective in reducing the heat of an attic and home, as well as saving homeowners money on energy bills.
 As more homeowners learn about the benefits of radiant barrier insulation, it will become the new standard for insulating attics in San Antonio, just like blown-in insulation was for decades.
 Want to get ahead of the curve?
 Reach out to the team at Green Energy of San Antonio to learn more about our radiant barrier attic insulation installation in San Antonio and the surrounding areas.

 R-value is determined by installing the number of bags per 1000 square feet to the desired height in inches when the insulation is settled and at the desired weight, determining the density.
 Green Energy of SA installs R-30 fiberglass blown insulation, which is 10.25 inches tall throughout your attic, with a weight of no less than .436 pounds per square foot.